In April and May, the continent is in bloom, and the tourists haven’t yet flooded back. Spring into action and see Europe at its most charming.

 Spring is a magical time of year in continental Europe.
 The weather begins to warm, the flowers bloom, and the locals are excited for a new season of festivals and events.

 Global Air Charters makes European travel a cinch, with ultra-long-range airframes easily capable of service across the Atlantic.
-We have years of experience chartering airframes into the seaside countries, river valleys, and mountain villages of continental Europe.
+We have years of experience chartering airframes into continental Europe’s seaside countries, river valleys, and mountain villages.

 Our dispatchers have expert knowledge of the smaller regional airports on the continent and can pinpoint your arrival and departure to suit your travel plans perfectly.
 Contact our flight brokers today about flights to Europe.
 They’ll provide you with the best options.

 Late spring is also an excellent time to watch our Empty Legs list.
 We routinely charter one-way flights to Europe when the weather turns nice.
 That often leaves an airframe’s return leg to the United States without passengers and available at a discount.

 Whether you’re a fan of flowers, festivals, or history, there’s something for everyone to enjoy.
 Here are some of our favorite sights during the spring season in Europe:

 The Netherlands is known for its tulips and windmills; spring is the time to see them.
 The countryside around Rotterdam is replete with colorful fields and many guided and self-guided tours to help you tiptoe through them all.
 From mid-March to mid-May, visitors can visit the Keukenhof Gardens in Lisse.
 Over seven million tulips, daffodils, and hyacinths bloom in various colors.

 Another famous festival in the Netherlands is King’s Day, held on April 27th.
 The entire country celebrates with street parties, parades, and music.
 Joining the festivities in Amsterdam would be the perfect capstone to a week in the countryside.